-TVPaint Animation lets you rotate your working space, like in traditional animation, but it also offers a familiar tools to animators : the Light table.
+TVPaint Animation lets you rotate your working space, like in traditional animation, but it also offers a familiar tool to animators: the Light Table.

 It simplifies drawing of the current image by offering a tone-down view of the images before and after the current image.

 To activate the Light Table, click on this icon, on the wanted layer.
 Click on the light bulb icon in the menu panel or via the Windows > Animation main menu to open the Light Table :

 Here is an example of the Light Table’s utility :

 * Load the "Bob" project and display only the current layer.